flashjaysan/memo-defold/memo-defold.md

 ### Gamepads

+A gamepads resource file defines how specific gamepad device input is mapped to gamepad input triggers on a certain platform.
+See the Input manual for details.

 [VIDE]

 ### Gui

+A GUI component contains elements used to construct user interfaces: text and colored and/or textured blocks.
+Elements can be organized into hierarchical structures, scripted and animated.
+GUI components are typically used to create heads-up displays, menu systems and on-screen notifications.
+GUI components are controlled with GUI scripts that define the behavior of the GUI and control the user interaction with it.
+Read more in the GUI documentation.

 [VIDE]

 ### Gui Script

+GUI scripts are used to control the behaviour of GUI components.
+They control GUI animations and how the user interacts with the GUI.
+See the Lua in Defold manual for details on how Lua scripts are used in Defold.

 [VIDE]

 ### Input Binding

+[????]
+Input binding files define how the game should interpret hardware input (mouse, keyboard, touchscreen and gamepad).
+The file binds hardware input to high level input actions like “jump” and “move_forward”.
+In script components that listen to input you are able to script the actions the game or app should take given certain input.
+See the Input documentation for details.

 [VIDE]

 ### Label

+[????]
+The label component allows you to attach text content to any game object.
+It renders a piece of text with a particular font, on screen, in game space.
+See the Label manual for more information.

 #### Créer un fichier ressource Label